-The Certification Module is used to track and store documents that are required before work starts on a bid item including certificate of compliance, work drawings, and various submittals.
+The CARS Certification Manager module is used to upload, track, and store documents that are required before work starts on a bid item including certificates of compliance, work drawings, and various submittals.
+The requirements within Certification Manager are based on the requirements contained in the NDDOT Standard Specifications.
+If it's unclear what a particular requirement is referring to, read the Specification for that bid item.

-When a project is uploaded to CARS, the Certification Module Requirements are automatically imported and tied to the bid item for which they apply.
-This information is pulled from the Default RIMS Certification Table that is maintained by Construction Services.
+When a project is uploaded to CARS, the Certification Module requirements for commonly used bid items are automatically imported from RIMS and tied to the bid item for which they apply.
+This information is pulled from the Default RIMS Certification Table that is maintained by Construction Services Division.
 Changes to the Default Certification list should be submitted to Construction Services by the Materials Coordinator.
+The requirements for bid items that are used infrequently, or contained in Special Provisions, must be added to Certification Manager by the Materials Coordinator and/or Project Engineer.

-Prior to the Preconstruction Meeting for each project, the Materials Coordinator must review the Certification Module Requirements and customize them for the project by adding or deleting requirements.
-Once the requirements have been established, a Project Certifications Report should be generated in Certification Manager and delivered to the contractor.
+Prior to the Preconstruction Meeting for each project, the Materials Coordinator & Project Engineer should jointly review the Certification Module requirements and customize them for the project by adding or deleting requirements.
+Once the requirements have been established for the project, a Project Certifications Report should be generated in Certification Manager and delivered to the contractor.